Updated: March 10, 2023

 The memorial is located on King Street directly across the street from the train station.

 8. Old Town Alexandria

 Did you know there are many Cherry trees in Old Town Alexandria in Virginia?
 As a matter of fact, there is a Cherry Blossom Photo Tour.
 This tour offers local history highlights and an opportunity to take beautiful photos of this wonderful blossoms.
 These tours are called the Walk and Snap tour.
 It’s held on Thursdays and Fridays from 5-6pm for $20 fee.
 For more details or to book a tour, text (410) 507-7746.

 The Potomac Riverboat Company offers a Cherry Blossoms Monument Cruise between Old Town Alexandria and the National Mall.
 This is a great way to see the trees lining the Tidal Basin without the crowds.
 There are several different options available with the pricing ranging from $17 to $30.
 Click here to see the different tours and to schedule.
 The tour is narrated so you’ll receive history about the iconic monuments and look at the cherry trees along the cruise.

 10. American University

 Did you know the Cherry Trees on the American University are Korean Cherry Trees?
 On April 8, 1943, two men planted the trees on the university.
 Now the university is graced with the offspring from these original trees.

 If you want to view the Cherry Blossoms, either of the options would be a great choice.
 If you would like to have your family photographed with the Cherry Blossom trees, you may schedule your desired date and time here.

-The National Park Service initially expected the peak bloom between April 3 - April 6.
-The cherry trees around the Tidal Basin are on track to reach peak bloom on April 1.
+The National Park Service initially expected the peak bloom between March 22 - March 25, 2023.
 The change is due to mild weather and higher temperatures in the coming days.